 In some cases, prevention may not be possible.
-If dark skin patches have already appeared, there are some management techniques that can help to reduce the intensity of dark spots.
-Continue reading to learn more about the various ways that dark splotches can be managed or lessened.
+If dark skin patches have already appeared, there are some management techniques that can help to reduce the intensity of the hyperpigmentation.
+Continue reading to learn more about the various ways that the spots can be managed or lessened.

 Managing Dark Skin Spots

-Some women may find dark spots embarrassing, although the majority of women do experience the appearance of some spots during the hormonal changes throughout their lifetime.
-They may wish to manage or mask dark spots once they have emerged.
-Sunscreen or makeup can be applied directly to skin to lessen the appearance of dark splotches.
+Dark skin spots are usually benign, meaning they do not present any immediate health concern.
+However, because women may find hyperpigmentation embarrassing, they may wish to manage or mask dark spots once they have emerged.
+Makeup can be applied directly to skin to lessen the appearance of dark areas.

-Brown patchy skin, which is commonly caused by a hormone imbalance, can be frustrating and embarrassing.
-Fortunately, there are many possible treatments, each tailored to the cause behind the dark spots.
-The most effective treatment depends on both the underlying cause - usually some form of hormonal imbalance - as well as the individual woman.
+There are many possible treatments for hyperpigmentation.
+The most effective treatment depends on both the underlying cause - usually some form of hormonal imbalance - as well as the individual woman's lifestyle.